gregbenner/-vanillajs-react-mobx-nodegui-starter-/README.md

 # react-nodegui-starter

+A quick clone and hack to remove typescript and add mobx mostly for personal use

 **Clone and run for a quick way to see React NodeGui in action.**

 <img alt="logo" src="https://github.com/nodegui/react-nodegui-starter/raw/master/assets/demo.png" height="500" />